 This is a short video with subtitles showing how the Mobile Shelf docks and undocks with its fast charging recharge station.

-This video shows Mobile Shelf robots being dispatched for an outbound order mission at Fordist Europe’s warehouse in Prague, Czech Republic
+This video shows Mobile Shelf robots being dispatched for an outbound order mission at a warehouse in Europe

 T-2000 and Pallet Pick Station